 In her bestselling book The Happiness Project, Gretchen Ruben talks about her Secrets of Adulthood, namely the lessons life has taught her.
 Gretchen's list includes both supremely simple items and some that are more profound.
 Within it I found numerous lessons I related to, including ‘People don't notice your mistakes as much as you think', ‘What's fun for other people may not be fun for you - and vice versa', 'If you can't find something, clean up' and 'Bring a sweater'.
 I enjoyed coming up with my own list and one of the first to spring to mind was ‘Always take the time to explore your own backyard'.
 I can even pinpoint exactly when I learnt this valuable lesson.

 You see, I spent the first 25 years of my life living in the beautiful English county of Dorset but it wasn't until Bradt Travel Guides asked me to write the book Slow Dorset that I took the time to really explore the county.
 For those first 25 years I had spent much of my time planning to discover faraway places and overlooked what was right in front of me.
-To be fair, I was following the example set by my adventurous parents - at the age of 7 they took me out of school for a 6-month ship voyage around the world, and even short breaks, like half-term, were invariably spent in France.
+To be fair, I was following the example set by my adventurous parents - when I was 7 years old they took me out of school for a 6-month ship voyage around the world, and even short breaks, like half-term, were invariably spent in Europe.

 By the time I started researching the first edition of Slow Dorset back in 2011 I had been living in Australia for nearly a decade.
 Returning as a visitor and one tasked with researching what makes Dorset special opened my eyes to what a fabulous place it is to explore.
 I saw more of Dorset in the six months I spent researching the book than I had in the previous 35 years and I gained a new appreciation for the place I still refer to as 'home'.